sodadata/docs/soda-library/overview.md

 * Download the Soda Library (free a 45-day trial!) and configure settings and data quality checks in two simple YAML files to start scanning your data within minutes.
 * Connect Soda Library to over a dozen data sources to scan volumes of data for quality.
 * Write data quality checks using SodaCL, a low-code, human-readable, domain-specific language for data quality management.
-* Use the Soda Library to build programmatic scans that you can use in conjunction with orchestration tools like Airflow or Prefect to automate pipeline actions when data quality checks fails.
+* Use the Soda Library to build programmatic scans that you can use in conjunction with orchestration tools like Airflow or Prefect to automate pipeline actions when data quality checks fail.
 * Run the same scans for data quality in multiple environments such as development, staging, and production.

 ---